yegorsokolov/MT5/README.md

      contact your administrator for the credentials.
 11. **Verify the environment.**
     * Type `python -m utils.environment` and press `Enter`.
-    * The command checks that all dependencies are available and prints the detected hardware.
+    * The command checks that all dependencies are available, verifies the interpreter is pinned to Python 3.11.x (or at least within the supported 3.10–3.11 window) and prints the detected hardware.
 If something is missing it explains how to fix it.
 12. **Start a training run.**
     * Type `python -m mt5.train` and press `Enter`.
     * The training process logs progress to the terminal and writes